 The practice of link buying hasn’t disappeared since Matt wrote that post.
 If anything, it’s become far more common.
 Let’s look at why that’s happened, starting with the question: is buying links dangerous?

-Link buying is not dangerous in all cases if you do your due diligence.
+Buying a link is not dangerous in all cases if you do your due diligence.
 The practice remains popular among top SEOs because these links are often hard to detect, more likely to blowback on the provider than the purchaser, and indirectly exploited.

 Purchased Links Can Be Challenging to Detect

-People who sell quality backlinks are running a business, and they take the continued operation of that business seriously.
+People who sell high quality backlinks are running a business, and they take the continued operation of that business seriously.
 They enforce their own set of best practices, including:

 - Spacing out the addition of purchased outbound links and mixing them with natural outbound links